LINGYUAN1201/LINGYUAN1201.github.io/_pages/about.md

 Hi, I'm **Ling Yuan**.

-I will begin my **PhD in Management** at *Cardiff University* in **September 2025**, funded by the ESRC Doctoral Training Partnership.
-The research will focus on improving circular economic operations by characterizing, forecasting, and managing reverse logistics flows, in collaboration with industrial partners such as **Brother Industries UK Ltd** and **The Royal Mint**.
+I am currently pursuing a PhD in Management at *Cardiff University*, funded by the [WGSSS Doctoral Training Partnership](https://wgsss.ac.uk/).
+My research focuses on improving **circular economic operations** by characterizing, forecasting, and managing **reverse logistics flows**, in collaboration with industrial partners such as **Brother Industries UK Ltd** and **The Royal Mint**.

 Previously, I completed an **MRes in Management Science** at *Lancaster University*, where I worked on revenue management and pricing optimization for car rental systems.
 My undergraduate degree was in **Statistics** from *Suzhou University*, where I graduated top of my cohort.